-The following summarizes our significant contractual obligations as of December 31, 2014.
+The following summarizes our significant contractual obligations as of December 31, 2015:

-Contractual Obligations Total Less Than 1 Year 1 - 3 Years Operating lease obligations (1) \$824,173 \$332,190 \$491,983 Total \$824,173 \$332,190 \$491.983
+Contractual Obligations Total Less Than 1 Year 1 - 3 Years Operating lease obligations (1) \$491,983 \$323,190 \$168,793 Total \$491,983 \$323,190 \$168,793

-Consists of our lease agreement for an approximate 7,200 square foot facility used for administrative and research and development activities in Boston, Massachusetts, as well as a facility in New York, New York to support our consumer brand personnel.
-The Boston lease commenced on April 29, 2014 and has a 40-month term expiring August 31, 2017, and we established a letter of credit in support of this lease in the amount of \$126,595.
-The New York lease commenced on November 1, 2014 and is scheduled to expire on October 31, 2016, and we have a security deposit in support of this lease in the amount of \$39,000.
+Consists of our lease agreement for an approximate 7,200 square foot facility used for administrative and research and development activities in Boston, Massachusetts, as well as an approximate 1,600 square foot facility in New York, New York to support our sales and marketing personnel.
+The Boston lease commenced on April 29, 2014 and has a 40-month term expiring August 31, 2017, and we established a letter of credit in support of this lease in (1) the amount of \$126,595.
+The New York lease commenced on November 1, 2014 and, as of December 31, 2015, was scheduled to expire on October 31, 2016.
+On January 20, 2016, we increased the New York leased space and extended the lease through October 31, 2018.
+The security deposit for the New York lease, including the January 2016 amendment, is \$64,800.
+See Note 16 of our consolidated financial statements included elsewhere herein for more information.

 We have employment agreements with certain members of our management team that require the funding of specific payments, if certain events occur, such as the termination of employment without cause.
 These potential payment obligations, which in the case of our named executive officers are described in "Executive and Director Compensation - Potential Payments Upon Termination or Change of Control," are not included in the table above.
 We enter into contracts in the normal course of business with clinical research organizations, or CROs, for clinical studies and clinical supply manufacturing, and with vendors for research studies, research supplies and other services and products for operating purposes.
 These contracts generally provide for termination upon notice and do not include any minimum purchase commitments, and therefore, are cancelable contracts and not included in the table above.
 We have entered into a royalty agreement with certain of our founders under which these founders will be paid a royalty of 2%, in the aggregate, of gross sales of any product sold by us or by any of our licensees for use in the treatment of any neuromuscular disorder, and that uses, incorporates or embodies (or is made using) any of our intellectual property (including any know-how).
 The royalty payments are not included in the table above as they have not met the recognition criteria, and the timing of these payments is not yet determinable as it is dependent upon the achievement of the earlier mentioned revenue recognition.

-Net Operating Loss Carryforwards
+Net Operating Loss and Research and Development Carryforwards